isaacs/rimraf/README.md

                       manual: the platform-specific JS implementation
                       posix: the Posix JS implementation
                       windows: the Windows JS implementation
+                      move-remove: a slower Windows JS fallback implementation

 Implementation-specific options:
-  --tmp=<path>        Folder to hold temp files for 'windows' implementation --max-retries=<n>   maxRetries for the 'native' implementation --retry-delay=<n>   retryDelay for the 'native' implementation
+  --tmp=<path>        Folder to hold temp files for 'move-remove' implementation --max-retries=<n>   maxRetries for the 'native' and 'windows' implementations --retry-delay=<n>   retryDelay for the 'native' implementation, default 100 --backoff=<n>       Exponential backoff factor for retries (default: 1.2)
 ```

 ## mkdirp